pjreddie/vision-hw4/README.md

 ### 2.2.1 Question ###

-Why might we be interested in both training error and testing error?
+Why might we be interested in both training accuracy and testing accuracy?
 What do these two numbers tell us about our current model?

 ### 2.2.2 Question ###